testground/testground/ROADMAP.md

 This dashboard will explicitly describe what to expect regarding false negatives (when an error is caused by Testground itself and not by the plan or the test).

 #### Milestone 2: We have identified and reached our user's stability requirements.
-We resolved "most" of them
+We met "most" of them

 - local runner,
 - docker runner,